-From field to fork, better than fried pork.
+From field to fork, better than fried port.
 These cottontails have some kick, and the whole family will love them!

 - 1 medium onion, sliced